All Blog Posts

 Wallet withdrawal charges

-When you withdraw money from your Terminal wallet, the charge depends on the amount you withdraw:
+When you move money from your Terminal wallet to your bank account, the charge depends on the amount:

 Other existing wallet charges, such as top-ups via bank transfer, remain unchanged